Fitus/Zaloha.sh/DOCUMENTATION.md

 referenced objects, and "rmdir" fails altogether.

 Corner case loops: Loops can occur if symbolic links are in play.
-Zaloha can only rely on the FIND commands to handle them (and prevent running forever).
+Zaloha can only rely on the FIND commands to handle them (= prevent running forever).
-GNU find, for example, contains an internal mechanism to detect loops.
+GNU find, for example, contains an internal mechanism to handle loops.

 Technical note for the case when the start point directories themselves are symbolic links: Zaloha passes all start point directories to FIND with trailing